 The buyer contends that had his agent properly reviewed the termite report and conveyed the findings, he would have either not bought the home and/or requested additional information concerning the termite history.

-As in many cases the termite report was not signed by the buyer at close of escrow nor was he provided a copy.
+As in many cases, the termite report was not signed by the buyer at the close of escrow nor was he provided a copy.
 He was told by the agent/broker that the report was “clear.”

 You can check the termite history of a property here.